PHOENIXCONTACT/MORYX-Factory/README.md

 **Public API definitions for MORYX Factory applications.**

 This repository contains the APIs, domain objects and developer documentation for the MORYX factory scope.
 They are licensed under the [Apache 2.0 license](LICENSE) to ensure compatibility of packages from different vendors.
+This repository also contains the necessary developer documentation to use the different APIs.

 ## Packages